amireppel/intuitFolderExplorer/README.md

 # intuitFolderExplorer
-Web page using that simulate folders explorer on web browser, using React.JS and TypeScript.
+Web page that simulate folders explorer on web browser, using React.JS and TypeScript.

 The project was built and developed using react-start-app environment.
 # Installation and usage: